This post is all about things to do in Notting Hill.

 1. Portobello Road Market

-It’s one of London’s oldest street markets and here you can grab unique finds and antiques.
+Portobello Market is one of London’s oldest street markets and here you can grab unique finds and antiques.
 A lot of people come to Notting Hill just to shop here.
+This should definitely go on your “things to do in Notting Hill” list.

 2. Eat & Drink at The Distillery